Last2ticketDEV/documentation/README.md

 ## Discount codes
-Create new discount codes for specific events that you are the owner.
+Create new discount codes for specific events owned by you.
 Add and remove events and items to discount codes.

 There are specific operations for /PUT /GET and /DELETE for just event_id and event_id + item_id combination.
 This means users can add specific items under an event just like in UX.
 But removing all event_id + item_id will not create a simple discount->item association like it happens in UX, this is not intuitive in an API.